fiware-cybercaptor/MulVAL/doc/manual.md

 * -v: output the graph in .csv and .pdf format
 * -p: perform deep trimming on the attack graph to improve visualization (SHOULD NOT BE INVOKED IN PRODUCTION USE)
 * --nometric: do not show the metric information
+* --simple: generate the attack graph where the nodes are numbers and the node descriptions are in AttackGraph.txt

 ### Notes ###

 1. Avoid using non-alphanumeric characters when passing parameters.
-Characters to avoid include: colons ":".
+Characters to avoid include: colons ":", dot ".", hyphen "-", comma ",".
 But it is probably not an exhaustive list)
 2. Rule descriptions **MUST NOT** be void, or MulVal will just take one randomly (?)